 Implementing DNSSEC in BIND requires a series of onerous command-line changes to configure each server.
 Generating the DNSSEC keys, attaching them to the relevant machines, and testing the infrastructure takes a lot of time.
-Then you have to do it for every parent and child server in the network.
+Then you must do this for every parent and child server in the network.
 That's a significant drain on IT resources.

-In contrast, BlueCat’s enterprise approach to DNS makes implementation of DNSSEC ridiculously simple.
-In BlueCat’s unified DNS Integrity system, you check a box, and the DNSSEC scheme is automatically implemented throughout the entire zone.
-No command lines, no manual distribution of trust anchors, no wondering whether it’s actually working – it just happens for the parent and child zones in one click.
+In contrast, BlueCat’s enterprise approach to DNS makes implementing DNSSEC ridiculously simple.
+In BlueCat’s unified DNS Integrity system, you check a box, and the DNSSEC scheme takes effect throughout the entire zone.
+This means you can avoid command lines, manually distributing trust anchors, and wondering whether it’s actually working.
+It happens for the parent and child zones in one click.

 With a few simple steps, you can configure Address Manager (BAM) and DNS/DHCP Server (BDDS) with DNSSEC.
 Before deploying the BDDS, you must complete two tasks using the BAM user interface: